eduardogalba/spe/README.md

-# SPE – Job Skeleton Branch
+# SPE

-This branch implements the **skeleton for job management** in the SPE (Scalable Parallel Executor) system.
+This branch implements the **SPE** main structure.
 It lays the foundation for submitting, planning, and executing jobs composed of interdependent tasks, using Elixir's concurrency primitives and supervision trees.

 ## Overview